 A leading talent agency representing actors, actresses and the very best in film and tv technicians and creatives.

-KIRSTY OSWALD (see actresses) has been cast as Desdemona in Frantic Assembly's Othello.
-The contemporary production, which was first staged in 2008, is a co-production with Theatre Royal Plymouth where it opens before heading on tour.
-The show will also have a four week run at the Lyric Hammersmith from January.
+KIRSTY OSWALD (see actresses) can be seen as Desdemona in Frantic Assembly's Othello.
+The contemporary production was first staged in 2008 and is a co-production with Theatre Royal Plymouth.
+It is currently on tour ahead of its run at the Lyric Hammersmith from the 14th of January until the 7th of February.

 "...a peach of a comic performance from Colin Ryan as the young but already morbid John Webster."